johnlpage/mlogcensor/README.md

 Philosophy
 ----------

-It is designed to require no additional python modules ot be installed.
+* It is designed to require no additional python modules ot be installed.
-Is is intended to be easy to inspect and reason about what it is doing.
+* Is is intended to be easy to inspect and reason about what it is doing.
+* It does not currently replace literals with a hash or derived value as that allows guessing of original values

+These rules *may* change - for example we may take an approach to consistently renaming namespaces and fields